-Jason Dean was born in South London in 1966.
+Jason Dean was born in South London.
 He spent many years as a graphic designer before turning his talent to writing the kind of American thrillers he has always loved reading.
 He lives in Thailand with his wife and is currently working on his second novel.

 In a tweet can you tell us what THE WRONG MAN is about?